Redundancy: 19 things you should know

 Self-discipline and a routine are essential to have but not at the expense of neglecting yourself, or your family.
 Think of your job searching activities as your “work hours”.

-From experience, you need to be mentally resilient to handle the rejections that inevitably occur.
+You need to be mentally resilient to handle the rejections that inevitably occur.
 Each job rejection has an impact on your self-esteem and confidence.
 This can have a cumulative negative effect on your mental outlook as time passes without gaining employment.

 So, make time for self-care through: